LannWei/STAR/README.md

 Developers: Yuyao Zhang and Lan Wei

 # This code is the implementation of STAR
-[Synergistic Patch Pruning for Vision Transformer: Unifying intra- \& inter-Layer patch importance]
+[Synergistic patch pruning for Vision Transformer: Unifying intra- \& inter-layer patch importance]

 Authors: Yuyao Zhang, Lan Wei, and Nikolaos M. Freris